 No matter how much I watered they did not bounce back.
 I checked for spider mites (nasty little critters) and other infestations but they were clean.
 Just ugly.

-To avoid this situation when I pot up my own hanging baskets I make sure there is plenty of substance added to my potting soil to keep it loose and free draining.
+To avoid this situation when I pot up my own hanging baskets I don’t use peat moss, I make sure there is plenty of substance added to my potting soil to keep it loose and free draining.

-Give the plants a good soak.
-Take a Garden knife shove the blade down into the moistened brick of soil in the pot.
-I wiggle it to make holes throughout now solid chunk of soil.
+Next, take a Garden knife and shove the blade down into the moistened brick of soil in the pot.
+I wiggle it to make holes throughout the solid chunk of soil.

 But reviving potted petunias that have gotten this sorry need a more drastic haircut.
 So I whacked them off to the rim of the pot.

-My roses climbing the porch posts were in full bloom and stealing the show anyways so the petunia baskets just showing a bit of green was not a huge loss for the time being.
+My roses climbing the porch posts were in full bloom and stealing the show anyway so the petunia baskets just showing a bit of green was not a huge loss for the time being.

 What do you think happened?
 Did they kick up their toes and call it quits?

-Well you be the judge.
+Well, you be the judge.